Sign Up

 The patient was assessed to be at low risk for suicide or aggressive behaviors, and it was determined that he could be managed as an outpatient.

 It was decided to continue with intensive therapy and not increase the medication dose.
 If no improvement is seen in a few weeks, increasing the dose to 4 mg twice a day with careful assessment of side effects will be considered.
-If no improvement is seen with this dose, the dose is not increased as doses above 8 mg a day are associated with a significant risk of EPS, and the risk is more than the slight benefit that may be noticed with the increase in the dose.
+If no improvement is seen with this dose, the dose will not be increased as doses above 8 mg a day are associated with a significant risk of EPS, and the risk is more than the slight benefit that may be noticed with the increase in the dose.

 His family was referred to the National Alliance for the Mentally Ill.